-Table 7-45 Impact Assessment: Air Quality - Dust Emissions during Construction seasons (September to February)
+Table 7-45Impact Assessment: Air Quality - Dust Emissions during Construction

-Type of Impact Direct Negative Impact Rating of Impacts Characteristic Designation Summary of Reasoning Extent Local Air quality impacts will remain within 500 m of the Project Site The impact duration is considered to be short term (only during Duration Short term construction - 18 months).
+Type of Impact Direct Negative Impact Rating of Impacts Characteristic Designation Summary of Reasoning Extent Local Air quality impacts will remain within 500 m of the Project Site Duration Short term The impact duration is considered to be short term (only during construction - 18 months).
 Scale Small Based on the above the impact the scale is considered small.
+Frequency Occasional During the dry season there is the potential for dust on a daily basis, however, this is less likely during the rainy and snowy seasons (September to February)